Sustainability Implementation Structure

 As an advisory body to the board of directors, the Sustainability Committee (Chair: Chief Administrative Officer) responds to inquiries from the board, discusses individual sustainability issues, and reports regularly to the board on the content of these discussions.

-The Sustainability Committee has five subcommittees under its umbrella, each of which evaluates and provides regular reports on subcommittee annual plans and operational status.
+The Sustainability Committee has four subcommittees under its umbrella, each of which evaluates and provides regular reports on subcommittee annual plans and operational status.
 The Sustainability Committee strives to ensure fairness and objectivity by inviting one outside expert to sit in each subcommittee.

 Sustainability Committee and Subcommittee Organization Chart

-Activities of the Five Subcommittees
+Activities of the Four Subcommittees

 Risk Management Subcommittee (Chair: Executive General Manager of the General Affairs Division)